Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 maximum recursion depth exceeded
 testSuiteFromTestCase: 			    1 run, 1 failed
 ```

-The problem is that the test `testSuiteFromTestCase` is recursively called.
-We need to change the name to `suiteFromTestCaseTest`.
+The problem is that the test `testSuiteFromTestCase` is being called recursively.
+To fix this, we need to rename it to `suiteFromTestCaseTest`.

 ### Step4: Run the tests and succeed
-Running the tests
+Running the tests:
 ```python
 suite = TestSuite()